YujiAzama/orionctl/README.md

 An orionctl provides:

-- Create, Get Retrieve and Delete Orion Subscription
+- Create, Get, Retrieve and Delete Orion Subscription and Registration resources
 - Use resources defined in JSON and YAML

 ## Installing